Jorricks/HueLightsOnPing/README.md

 # Hue lights on ping
-Simple state program that has the option to stay on, turn on/of based on ping results or stay off.
+Simple state program that has the option to keep your lights on or off or turn them on/off based on the result of a ping to a specific IP.

 ## Installation